devopsacademyau/academy/classes/05class/gh-actions/README.md

 The worflow is defined in a yaml file with at least one job.
 This file lives in the root of your GitHub repository in the `.github/workflows` directory.

 ### Job
-A job is a set of steps that is executed on the same runner.
+A job is a set of steps that are executed on the same runner.
 You can define dependencies between jobs in the same workflow.
-You can have multiple jobsrunning in parallel or run sequentially depending on the status of a previous job.
+You can have multiple jobs running in parallel or sequentially depending on the status of a previous job.

 For example, a workflow can have two sequential jobs that build and test code, where the test job only runs if the build step completed successfully.
 For GitHub-hosted runners, each job in a workflow runs in a fresh instance of a virtual environment.